-HPV test for oral cancers may improve patient outcomes, facilitate targeted therapyNovember 5th, 2012 in Cancer /
+HPV test for oral cancers may improve patient outcomes, facilitate targeted therapyNovember 5, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—A new test designed to classify tonsil and throat cancers into one of two groups should help deliver the right treatment to the right patients, according to research being presented at the NCRI Cancer Conference in Liverpool next week.